-- (a) "Accelerated Severance Amount" shall have the meaning set forth in Section 8(n) below. - (ii) any unpaid or unreimbursed expenses incurred in accordance with Company policy, including amounts due under Section 7 hereof, to the extent incurred prior to termination of employment; (iii) any benefits provided under the Company's employee benefit plans upon a termination of employment, in accordance with the terms therein, including rights in respect of Awards granted under the Equity Plans; and (iv) rights to indemnification pursuant to Section 12 below. - (c) "Affiliate" shall mean, as to any Person, any other Person that controls, is controlled by, or is under common control with, such Person. - (d) "Agreement" shall have the meaning set forth in the preamble hereto. - (e) "Annual Bonus" shall have the meaning set forth in Section 4(b) below.
+(a) "Accelerated Severance Amount" shall have the meaning set forth in Section 8(n) below.

+(b) "Accrued Obligations" shall mean (i) all accrued but unpaid Base Salary through the date of termination of Executive's employment; (ii) any unpaid or unreimbursed expenses incurred in accordance with Company policy, including amounts due under Section 7 hereof, to the extent incurred prior to termination of employment; (iii) any benefits provided under the Company's employee benefit plans upon a termination of employment, in accordance with the terms therein, including rights in respect of Awards granted under the Equity Plans; and (iv) rights to indemnification pursuant to Section 12 below.

+(c) "Affiliate" shall mean, as to any Person, any other Person that controls, is controlled by, or is under common control with, such Person.

+- (d) "Agreement" shall have the meaning set forth in the preamble hereto. - (e) "Annual Bonus" shall have the meaning set forth in Section 4(b) below.